sdesrosiers1989/floods_heatwaves_shared/README.md

 # Instructions for calculating combined flood-heatwave events <br />
 Heatwaves - based on dry bulb and wet bulb heatwaves.
-Calculated using Russo 2015 method. <br />
+Calculated using Russo 2015 method.
+Also option to calculate only hotdays (individual hot days) instead) <br />
 Floods - calcualated based on WAP method (Lu 2009 and Chen 2021) <br />

 Inputs: